wordplaydev/wordplay/.github/ISSUE_TEMPLATE/feature_request.md

 What are you trying to do?
 Is there a problem you're encountering or a wish you have?

+## What's the idea?

+How would we address the problem with a new or changed feature?

 ## Who benefits?

 Is this something you think only you would benefit from?
 Are there others that would benefit?
 Are there others that might be harmed by supporting this?